webpack/webpack.js.org/CONTRIBUTING.md

 # Contributing

-From opening a bug report to creating a pull request: every contribution is appreciated and welcome.
+From adding an issue for a documentation suggestion to creating a pull request: every contribution is appreciated and welcome.
 If you're planning to implement a new section or page please create an issue first.
-This way we can ensure that your precious work is not in vain.

-There are two types of contributions for the wiki:

-* **Content Changes**
-  *Additions and changes to the content of the Wiki.*

-* **Code Changes**
-  *Enhancements and fixes to the code that runs the Wiki.*

-We greatly appreciate contributions to either one!

 ## Setup

-* Install [Node.js](https://nodejs.org/) if you have not already
+* Install [Node.js](https://nodejs.org/) if you have not already.
+  *Note: Node 6 or greater may be required for "best results".*
 * Fork the **webpack.io** repo at [https://github.com/webpack/webpack.io](https://github.com/webpack/webpack.io).
 * `git clone <your-clone-url> && cd webpack.io`
+* `git checkout develop`
 * `npm install`
 * `npm run build`
 * `npm start`